surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/developer/cmdlet/events01-sample.md

    file is created under the TEMP directory.

     ```powershell
-    Register-FileSystemEvent $Env:temp Created -filter "*.txt" -action { Write-Host "A file was created in the TEMP directory" }
+    Register-FileSystemEvent $Env:temp Created -Filter "*.txt" -Action { Write-Host "A file was created in the TEMP directory" }
     ```

 1. Create a file under the TEMP directory and note that the action is executed (the message is